suryatejaswi89/ReplenishmentManager/README.md

 2. Collections have been defined and set of test data has been created.

 3. Requirement Analysis is done and the following scenarios or use cases have been identified.
-  * Scenarios
+  * Building blocks
 	1. Create a new task.
 		```
 		db.tasks.insert({description: 'Order the plastic cups', taskOwner: 'Teja', priority: 'high', estimate: '3 days', Assignee: 'tiru', status: 'to-do', })
 		```